hbctraining/reproducibility-tools/lessons/01-Rmarkdown_basics.md

 ---
 ```

-This section has information listed in [YAML format](https://yaml.org/), and is usually used to specify title, author and other basic **configuration** information associated with the file, including the required output.
-In this case we have a date specified using the R `Sys.Date()` function, and we want the output to be in html format.
+This section has information listed in [YAML format](https://yaml.org/), and is usually used to specify metadata (title, author) and basic **configuration** information (output format) associated with the file.
 You can find detailed information about specifications that can be made in this section on [this webpage](https://bookdown.org/yihui/rmarkdown/html-document.html).

 **2. Descriptive text**